 The most effective treatment for sleep apnoea is continuous positive airway pressure (CPAP), which is simple and highly cost effective.
 This form of treatment involves a machine which generates a flow of air via a mask over the nose (or nose and mouth) at a pressure which is adjusted to keep the throat open during the night.
 For continuing benefit it needs to be used every night.
 Other options include a device worn inside the mouth to bring the lower jaw forward or, where relevant, surgery to remove the tonsils.

-There are currently no pharmacological treatments.
+There are currently no drug treatments.